eea/eea.rancher.catalog/templates/matomo/3/README.md

 - `Number of Matomo containers` - default number of matomo containers in cluster
 - `Schedule Mariadb on hosts with following host labels` - Comma separated list of host labels (e.g. key1=value1, key2=value2) to be used for scheduling the Mariadb service.
 If the database uses a local volume, the container MUST be fixed on one host.
 - `Schedule Matomo services on hosts with following host labels, blank for any` - default empty, do not use this unless you want to control matomo container location
+- `Schedule Matomo Analytics (LOGS import)  serviceson hosts with following host labels, blank for any` - default empty, do not use this unless you want to control matomo analytics containers location
+- `Matomo user with write priveleges for all log analytics sites` - used to import data from web server logs
+- `Matomo analytics user password` - used to import data from web server logs
+- `Rsync commands, separated by ;` - Will be run in container, using sh -C "<RSYNC_COMMANDS>"
 - `Matomo server name` - used in Postfix to send emails
 - `Postfix relay` - Postfix SMTP relay
 - `Postfix relay port` - Postfix SMTP relay port